foundata/guidelines/git-commits.md

 - Take responsibility for the accuracy, relevance and wording of an AI-assisted commit message.
 - Review generated text against both the diff and the reason the change was requested.
-- Apply the same rules to AI-assisted messages as to manually written messages: describe the behavioral or operational result and, when useful, why it was needed.
+- Apply the same rules to AI-assisted messages as to manually written messages.
+State these expectations explicitly in repository-level agent instructions such as `AGENTS.md`, or include them in the prompt.
+Suitable wording includes:
+  - Describe the behavioral or operational result and, when useful, why it was needed.
+  - BE CONCISE.
+Omit the body when the subject is sufficient.
+Otherwise, use at most one tight paragraph for context and one for the resolution.
+Do not narrate or repeat the diff.
+For code comments, document only non-obvious intent or constraints.
+Treat user rewrites as templates for similar future messages and comments.

 **You MAY:**